10 Questions for the Dalai Lama with Filmmaker Rick Ray

 OCEANS 8 with Filmmaker Jon Bowermaster

-Ten years in the making.. the film explored Tasmania, Gabon and Croatia from the vantage point of National Geographic explorer Jon Bowermaster’s kayak!
-Afterwards, we enjoyed a three-course seafood feast at TANGO in Bryn Mawr
+Ten years in the making.. the film explored Tasmania, Gabon, and Croatia from the vantage point of National Geographic explorer Jon Bowermaster’s kayak!
+Afterward, we enjoyed a three-course seafood feast at TANGO in Bryn Mawr.

 Mongolia with Filmmaker Buddy Hatton

 The film discovers Mongolia, a land of pristine and unspoiled beauty.
 A savory Asian feast was enjoyed at Asia on the Parkway